anshulsinghh/hoursonleague/README.md

 - `script.py` - This is the main script for Hours on League
 - `module.py` - This contains important functions that are used by the main script
 - `test_functions.py` - This file contains tests for some functions in the module file
-- `/env` - This folder contains the virtual environment for the project.
-I set up the virtual environment through virtualenv.
-If you want to run the program using the virtual environment, just type `source env/bin/activate` in the terminal.
-And then run the main script by typing `python3 script.py`

 ## Required Libraries
 This project uses the following packages: